 Minneapolis Fire Department

-Authorities said four people were able to get out safely after a home in north Minneapolis caught fire Friday morning.
-Fire crews responded to the 2700 block of Morgan Avenue North at about 2 a.m. on a report of a fire on the second floor of a home.
+Authorities said a boarded up house in north Minneapolis caught fire overnight and suffered major damage.
+Fire crews were called to the 500 block of Knox Avenue North at about 1 a.m.
+Tuesday on a report of a fire.

 This one came to us without a name, but it’s from someone who wanted to know: How do they read our gas meters?

 Firefighters quickly snuffed out an apartment fire Thursday evening on the city’s south side, the Minneapolis Fire Department says.

 A third person has died after an explosion in a Minneapolis apartment building.
 Fire officials said Friday they believe they have accounted for all victims of Wednesday’s explosion and fire, after recovering the bodies of two people from the building’s charred ruins.

 Crews have finished searching the charred ruins of an apartment building on Cedar Avenue near downtown Minneapolis hours after pulling a second body from the structure.
 Crews began tearing apart the building at 514 Cedar Avenue South on Thursday and discovered the body of one person who didn’t make it out.

 Fire department officials say that a body has been pulled from the Minneapolis apartment building that went up in flames on New Year’s Day after an explosion.